XsongyangX/comp520-golite/README.md

 * `run.sh`: Runs your compiler using two arguments (mode - $1 and input file - $2).
 You should replace the commands here if necessary to invoke your compiler
 * `test.sh`: Automatically runs your compiler against test programs in the programs directory and checks the output
 * `testScan.sh`: Automatically runs the scanner against test programs in the `1-scan+parse` directory.
 You should use the `tokens` argument with this Bash script to make the scanner run on the **entire** program.
 Otherwise, no arguments given just builds the scanner and runs it for one token.
+* `testPretty.sh`: Automatically runs the pretty printer against test programs in the `1-scan+parse` directory.
+The test is divided in 2 phases: pretty printing twice and comparison with the reference pretty printer and pretty identity.
+To run the second phase too, use the `compare` argument.
+* `prettyChecker.py`: Checks whether two files are identical in content.
+If not, it reports the line where they differ.
+Although named for the pretty printer, it can be used to compare any two files.
+Requires `python3`.

 Comments found in both files provide more details as to the requirements.
 Since a large portion of grading is performed automatically, please ensure to follow the input/output specifications **exactly**.
 You must be able to run the provided scripts on the SOCS Trottier machines.